rebots-online/Zoson-/README.md

 ## Features

+### Core TTS Capabilities

-- Zero-shot TTS with voice cloning: Input desired text and a 10-30s speaker sample to generate high quality TTS output
+- **Zero-shot TTS with voice cloning**: Input desired text and a 10-30s speaker sample to generate high quality TTS output
-- Audio prefix inputs: Add text plus an audio prefix for even richer speaker matching.
+- **Audio prefix inputs**: Add text plus an audio prefix for even richer speaker matching.
 Audio prefixes can be used to elicit behaviours such as whispering which can otherwise be challenging to replicate when cloning from speaker embeddings
-- Multilingual support: Zonos-v0.1 supports English, Japanese, Chinese, French, and German
+- **Multilingual support**: Zonos-v0.1 supports English, Japanese, Chinese, French, and German
-- Audio quality and emotion control: Zonos offers fine-grained control of many aspects of the generated audio.
-These include speaking rate, pitch, maximum frequency, audio quality, and various emotions such as happiness, anger, sadness, and fear.
+- **Audio quality and emotion control**: Zonos offers fine-grained control of many aspects of the generated audio.
+These include speaking rate, pitch, maximum frequency, audio quality, and various emotions such as happiness, anger, sadness, and fear
-- Fast: our model runs with a real-time factor of ~2x on an RTX 4090 (i.e. generates 2 seconds of audio per 1 second of compute time)
+- **Fast**: our model runs with a real-time factor of ~2x on an RTX 4090 (i.e. generates 2 seconds of audio per 1 second of compute time)
-- Gradio WebUI: Zonos comes packaged with an easy to use gradio interface to generate speech
+- **Gradio WebUI**: Zonos comes packaged with an easy to use gradio interface to generate speech
-- Simple installation and deployment: Zonos can be installed and deployed simply using the docker file packaged with our repository.
+- **Simple installation and deployment**: Zonos can be installed and deployed simply using the docker file packaged with our repository

+### MicroSaaS Platform Extension (In Development)

+- **Browser-based transcription**: Utilizing Whisper.wasm for client-side speech recognition
+- **Speaker diarization**: Identifying and segmenting different speakers in audio content
+- **Voice cloning workflow**: Complete pipeline from audio input to cloned voice output
+- **CPU-optimized processing**: Designed to run efficiently without GPU requirements
+- **Redubbing capabilities**: Tools for replacing voice content while preserving timing and emotion
+- **Progressive enhancement**: Basic functionality in-browser with optional server-side enhancements

 ## Installation